arjunattam/rubberduck/native-host/README.md

 The native host application runs as a binary, because `#!/usr/bin/node` is not available in \$PATH when Chrome launches the host.

-The binary is built using `nexe`, after compiling the code with `tsc`.
+The binary is built using `pkg`, after compiling the code with `tsc`.
 Before you build, ensure you are on node version 8.3.0 (so that we can use a pre-built image from nexe releases).

 ```
 nvm use 8.3.0